These blueberry buttermilk muffins are fluffy, flavorful, and moist. Bursts of juicy blueberry are dotted throughout a soft and fluffy muffin base.

 Preheat the oven to 425°F/220°C. Line a muffin pan with paper liners.

-In a small bowl combine melted butter, granulated sugar, and all-purpose flour.
-Use a fork to combine it into a coarse crumb, then set it aside.
+Combine melted butter, granulated sugar, and all-purpose flour in a small bowl.
+Combine it into a coarse crumb, then set it aside.

 Set these dry ingredients aside.

-If using fresh blueberries, they can be carefully folded into the batter in the bowl.
+If using fresh blueberries, they can be carefully folded into the batter.

 If using frozen blueberries, wait to add them until the muffin batter has been scooped into the cups.